Skip to the main content

 Working Conditions

-Updated Mar 31, 2019
+Updated Mar 31, 2024

 • Strength Required Lift up to 10 kg

 Lab work involves considerable neck, shoulder, and back strain.
 This comes with sitting or standing at a microscope and using other equipment for long periods.
-They must follow standard safety precautions to avoid infection or injury.
-They must do this at all times, whether working with patients, specimens, or hazardous chemicals.
+They must follow standard safety precautions to avoid infection or injury at all times.
+They must do this whether working with patients, specimens, or hazardous chemicals.

 Interests & Abilities